 We couldn’t believe what we were hearing.
 As it became clear that it was a human voice that was producing the unearthly phonemes, it became not less strange, but more.
-Looking back at this episode today, it is hard to believe we were just hearing a radio broadcast from Mexico, and that the extra-galactic idiom we were marveling at was Spanish.
-That’s how far I was from foreign languages when growing up.
+Looking back at this episode today, it is hard to believe we were just hearing a radio broadcast from Mexico, and that the extra-galactic idiom we were marveling at was everyday Spanish.
+But that’s how far I was from foreign languages when growing up.

 Through no merit of mine, the circumstances of my life were soon to change all that.
 I certainly have no particular gift for this; for me, learning languages was extremely difficult – fruit of blood, sweat and tears (especially tears).
 But now, over four decades thence, I find myself reading seven languages, and speaking three or four pretty well, which is a bit of an accomplishment for a Kansas boy.
 Again, it did not come easy, and I don’t think it is even particularly desirable.

 In my case, it was my chosen vocation which brought this about, and no ambitious cosmopolitan project.
 I still envy those who grew up in the Netherlands, Scandinavia, or even in the Balkans or the Caucasus, speaking two or more tongues since they were toddlers.
 I started to learn languages in earnest only in my early 20s.
-While not hopelessly late, it is far more arduous than growing up with two tongues already dancing happily on your tongue of flesh.
+While not hopelessly late, it is far more arduous than growing up with two tongues already dancing happily on your one tongue of flesh.
 My tongue was already hardened in English at the age of 22.

 Having lived for these nearly 50 years in countries where my native tongue was not spoken – almost a year in Belgium and France, three years in Austria and Germany, five years in Italy, eight years in Portugal, over a year in Asia and now almost 30 years in Brazil – I can say I know a thing or two about foreign languages.
 However, my knowledge comes not from ivory-tower study from afar, but from laboring in the field (I almost said forced labor).

 All this makes me dismissive of the idea of ‘mastering’ a foreign language – obtaining ‘command’ of it.
 It may make a certain amount of pragmatic sense when ordering at a restaurant or asking directions.
-But finally, a language – any language (and there are some 6,000 of them in the world today) – is, in theory, as big and comprehensive as reality itself.
+But finally, a language – any language (and there are some 6,000 of them still spoken in the world today) – is, in theory, as big and comprehensive as reality itself.
 You are mad if you attempt to master that.
-At best, we can aspire to navigate more or less skillfully in a language, as one navigates on the ocean, with no ambition whatsoever of mastering it.
-Indeed, it masters you.
+At best, we can aspire to navigate more or less skillfully in a language, as one navigates on the ocean, but with no ambition whatsoever of mastering it.
+Indeed, if anything, it masters you.

 Beware of those who brag of how many languages they know.
 I once met a European who spoke five languages, and spoke all five of them fluently and without hesitation.
 There was only one problem.
 He spoke all five of them poorly.
 Even in his native tongue, rules of grammar and diction never slowed him down.
 He was one of the most uncultured men I ever knew, but he was a polyglot!
 Now polyglots, like polygamists, typically have an issue when it comes to fidelity.
-As with a spouse, so with a language – you have to be faithful to them for years if you expect to ever sound their depths.
+As with a spouse, so with a language – you have to be faithful to them for years if you expect to ever explore their depths.

-Thirdly, for those truly interested in penetrating the deeper dimensions of any of our great traditions, I suggest the study one of our principle classical languages.
+Thirdly, for those truly interested in penetrating the deeper dimensions of any of our great traditions, I suggest the study of one of our principle classical languages.
 For us in the West, it should be Latin, but Greek, or (for the intrepid) Hebrew, Arabic or Sanskrit will do (only one, please!).
 These languages, in their classical forms – often with small vocabularies, but rich grammars – open depths that our modern tongues have mostly lost (with huge, sprawling vocabularies, and grammars that seem to grow more impoverished by the year).
 Three is a good number, and you can learn all three pretty well.
-But learning more than three in order to be a polyglot should be no more attractive as an avocation than being a polydactyl.
+But learning more than three in order to be a polyglot should be no more attractive as an avocation than training to be polydactyl.